hrishiko/gavkiwp/wp-content/plugins/woo-multi-currency/readme.txt

 === Woo Multi Currency - The best free currency exchange plugin ===
 Contributors: mrt3vn
 Donate link: http://www.villatheme.com/donate
-Tags: woocommerce, currency, switcher, exchange, wordpress, filter, plugin, free, widget, style Requires at least: 4.0
+Tags: woocommerce, currency, switcher, exchange, wordpress, filter, plugin, free, widget, style, woocommerce multi currency, woo multi currency, woocommerece currency, currency switcher, woocommerce currency
+Requires at least: 4.0
-Tested up to: 4.5
+Tested up to: 4.5.2
-Stable tag: 1.2.4
+Stable tag: 1.3.2
 License: GPLv2 or later

-Woo Multi Currency create a price converter with unlimit WooCommerce Currency.
+Woo Multi Currency create a price converter with unlimited WooCommerce Currency.

 == Description ==

 Woo Multi Currency is a plugin for WooCommerce powered online store that allows to switch to different currencies easily and create current exchange rate converter without limit WooCommerce Currency.
 It accepts payment with only one currency or all currencies.
+WooCommerce Multi Currency is a free plugin.

 ### Important Notice:
 - Plugin works based on WooCommerce plugin.
 - It is released on WordPress.org and you can use plugin as free to build themes for sale.